 Sundarbans is the largest mangrove delta in the world.
 SBR has both inhabited and forested islands.
 The islands in the delta are interspersed by a maze of rivulets, estuaries and narrow creeks.
 These islands are inundated twice daily during the high tides and are exposed during ebb tides.
-The inhabited islands within SBR are connected to each other through the waterways.
-In the words of Jalais (2004: 13):

-‘…at high tide, when vast expanses of forest go under water, these inhabited islands come alive through communication with each other as sailing between them becomes possible once again.
-In contrast during low tide, the forest re-emerges and many of the inhabited islands become isolated once again as riverbeds are left with insufficient water for boats to ply’.

 The extreme northern limits of SBR have well-knit settlements found in abundance while they also share close proximity with the city of Kolkata.
 These settlements have a stable land surface since they are away from the forests and the rivers and consequently from the threats of erosion resulting from the intermittent change in the course of the rivers.
 These settlements are largely dissected by the rivulets and are situated on a relatively unstable land surface.
 Sundarbans is a fragile and vulnerable ecosystem, prone to intense and incessant real-life threats.
 In the recent years, the threat has increased due to devastating effects of cyclones.
 Rise in the sea level accompanied by stronger tidal waves have inundated and eroded away landmass, along with depletion of mangroves.
 The saline water is gulping on the inhabited lands and forcing people to resign to a future of submergence.

 In Sundarbans, the networked roots of mangroves on the clayey substrate, play a crucial role in nutrifying the water, harnessing the food web with invertebrates and acting as nursery grounds for nearly 90% of the important commercial aquatic species of entire eastern coast of India (Chandra & Sagar 2003).
 Hence, fishing has been the most common and staple livelihood options for the people of Sundarbans (Chacraverti 2014, Bhattacharya 2011).
 The estimated total number of households in the Sundarbans that have enlisted “fishing” as one of the family occupations is 11% of the households in the area (Sánchez-Triana et al. 2014) whereas this share elevates up to 60-70% in areas with easy access to rivers and forests (Sen and Pattanaik 2017).
 In comparison to the eastern side of Sundarbans which favours wet fishing in form of small-scale fisheries (SSF), the western half accommodates five (formerly six, including Jambudwip) dry fish (DF) production clusters, operating at the sea interfaced islands near Hugli River mouth (map 1).
-Large fishing camps are established at Kalistan of Kakdwip, whereas medium and small units are situated at Sagar Island, Bakkhali, Frasergunj-Namkhana and Mousuni islands (Pramanik and Nandi 2004).
+Large fishing camps are established at Kalistan of Kakdwip, whereas medium and small units are situated at Sagar Island, Bakkhali-Frasergunj, Namkhana and Mousuni islands (Pramanik and Nandi 2004).
 There are three DF units at Sagar namely Gangasagar, Baguakhali and Hatipitiya whereas Mousuni has four viz.
 Baliara, Bagdangra, Kusumtala and Satgheri.